woowu/ims2-waveform/README.md

 Find those extreme data points which are out of trend of the data sequence itself.
-Voltage and current sample data come as time series, the outlier detection alogrithm used to find those extreme voltage and current samples contained in a large set of time series.
+Voltage and current sample data come as time series, the outlier detection algorithm used to find those extreme voltage and current samples contained in a large set of time series.

 1. Calculate the derivative from the original series, so if data is (1, 2, 3,